Ishh-glitch/airline-reservation/README.md

         Arrival_destination();
     }
     public static void Arrival_destination(){
-    System.out.println("Now please enter in your destination:");
-   destination = userinput.next();
+    System.out.println("Now please enter in your destination:");//System asks user to enter in their destination destination = userinput.next();
     System.out.printf("You have chosen. %S", destination);
-    System.out.println("\nWhat class would you like to be seated in first class or economy type it in");
-     customer = userinput.next();
+    System.out.println("\nWhat class would you like to be seated in first class or economy type it in");// the system prompts the user to pick either first class or economy customer = userinput.next();
     if(customer == "first class"){
     firstClassSeat();